India-based Neutrino Observatory: Iron Calorimeter (ICAL) Detector

-ICAL detector will have three modules, each module will have 151 layers of iron and 150 layers of RPCs, stacked one over the other.
-The dimension of the entire detector will be 48 m X 16 m X 14.5 m.
-The detector, owing to its huge size will require around 30000 glass RPCs for the purpose of charged particle detection.
-ICAL being a neutrino detector will be situated underground to reduce the cosmic ray muon signal.
+It is planned that the ICAL detector will have three modules, each module with 151 layers of iron and 150 layers of RPCs, stacked one over the other.
+The dimension of the entire detector would be 48 m X 16 m X 14.5 m.
+The detector, owing to its huge size would require around 30000 glass RPCs for the purpose of charged particle detection.
+ICAL being a neutrino detector must be situated underground to reduce the cosmic ray muon signal.